 A. A student is required to maintain Satisfactory Academic Progress (SAP) toward the completion of the JD degree.
 This requires meeting standards for minimum cumulative grade point average (cGPA), rate of academic progress, and completion within the program's maximum time frame.
 Each requirement is explained below.
 A student failing to meet these requirements will be subject to academic probation and/or disqualification.
 A beginning law student is first evaluated for SAP at the end of their second semester; that is, at the end of the first Summer term for students beginning in the Spring semester and at the end of the first Spring term for students beginning in the Fall semester.
-Thereafter, a student is evaluated for SAP at the end of each Spring semester.
-Any student with an outstanding course grade of Incomplete at the time of review may not be able to continue until the Incomplete course has been successfully completed by the specified deadline imposed by the Dean or the Associate Dean.
+Thereafter, a student is evaluated for SAP at the end of review may not be able to continue until the Incomplete course has been successfully completed by the specified deadline imposed by the Dean or the Associate Dean.